dan2k3k4/CV-Resume-in-LaTeX/README.md

 Feel free to use it as a base for your own CV.

-See the PDF file for what the output should look.
+See the PDF file for what the output should look like.